thejinchao/turbolink/README.md

 ![call_grpc](https://github.com/thejinchao/turbolink/wiki/image/call_grpc.png)

 #### 3.2 Lambda callback
-If the gRPC call is one-off, you can use a lambda function as a callback after service connected.
+If the gRPC call is a one-off, you can use a lambda function as a callback after the service is connected.
 ```cpp
 FGrpcGreeterHelloRequest HelloRequest;
 HelloRequest.Name = TEXT("Neo");